 Homework assignments will be evaluated and graded on a scale of 0 to 100.

-In Modules 9 and 12, a short quiz is offered to collect feedback about teamwork and progress on the Group Project.
+In Modules 9 and 12, a short quiz is offered for feedback about teamwork and progress on the Group Project.
 All team members are expected to contribute to the project.

 The project will be evaluated and graded on a scale of 0 to 100.